CoMP-Enhanced Flexible Functional Split for Mixed Services in Beyond 5G Wireless Networks: Tractable Analysis for CoMP-Enhanced FSS for Mixed Services

 which implies that the shared service rate of PS scheduling is reduced to $S_{\X}(1-\rho_{\X})$.
 In the FFS network, we consider that fronthaul is established via wired optical fiber links where delay can be neglected.
 Accordingly, based on $\eqref{Eman}$, the average one-way delay of service $\s$ in mode $\M$ is obtained as

-where $t_{\tti}(\s)$ is the transmission time interval of service $\s$ over access links from DUs to users.
+where $t_{\C}(\M,\s)$ and $t_{\D}(\M,\s)$ are derived from $\eqref{Eman}$ containing processing cycles and loads.
+Notation of $t_{\tti}(\s)$ is the transmission time interval of service $\s$ over access links from DUs to users, which is composed of consecutive transmission symbols in time domain in a specific transmit direction as specified in \cite{GPP2}.
 The control overhead in mode $\M$ is denoted as $t_{\co}(\M)$, which intuitively results in $t_{\co}(\CM)\geq t_{\co}(\DM)$ since CoMP operation in CM requires higher signalling overhead than non-CoMP transmission of DM.
-Without loss of generality, we consider identical TTI for all supported services.
+Without loss of generality, we consider identical transmission time interval (TTI) for all supported services.
 To characterize the system delay performance, we consider E2E delay defined as the interval when a packet arrives in CU to that when the user successfully receives and decodes it.
 In a practical system, retransmission mechanism potentially takes place due to either unsuccessful transmission or reception.
 Therefore, the E2E delay of mode $\M$ and service $\s$ after $N_{f}$ failure transmissions is defined as

 where $t_{\re}$ is the duration of retransmission operation.
 Note that the identical time of $t_{\re}$ is considered for both CM and DM modes due to sufficient wired fronthaul bandwidth.
 We denote $t_{\ee}(\s)$ as the average system E2E delay of service $\s$, and therefore the reliability of service $\s$ can be expressed as \cite{multiservice}